MkayButters/data-structures-and-algorithms/python/code_challenges/stacks_and_queues/README.md

 ## Approach & Efficiency

-Get the parts done that I know how to do first and slowly, use the reading for the rest of the parts each peice at a time.
+Get the parts done that I know how to do first and slowly, use the reading for the rest of the parts each peice at a time.       a

 ## API